mmohamud25/TravelJournal_React/README.md

 **About ℹ️**

+In my learning journey of #Reactjs, I have taken a personal project to display a travel journal that records my travels over the past three years.
+The project comprises entries containing the title, location, Google Maps link, start and end dates, description, images of the places I have visited, and facts about the location.

-A travel journal was created to practice ReactJS.
-It includes descriptions of places I have visited and future adventures.
-Journal Entries contain Title, Location, Google Maps Link, Start Date, End Date, Description, and Image.
-Journal Entries are created dynamically using the .map() method and props on the data.js file, an array of objects.
-While creating this project, I learned about React Props, Creating Components from an Array, using Mapping Components, etc.
+The entries are created dynamically using the .map() method and props from the data.js file, an array of objects.
+While working on this project, I gained knowledge about React Props, Creating Components from an Array, using Mapping Components, and much more.